-Founded in 1939, IFT was based on a vision…the vision of a small group of scientists who believed that communication among professionals involved in food science and technology was essential to the progress of these emerging disciplines.
+Founded in 1939, IFT was based on the vision of a small group of scientists who believed that communication among professionals involved in food science and technology was essential to the progress of these emerging disciplines.

-IFT’s founders laid out the five objectives in the organization’s constitution:
+IFT’s founders established five objectives in the organization’s original constitution: